Wedding RSVP Cards – Do you need them?

 You can then add some additional information, such a line for dietary requirements, tick boxes for if they are catching the bus, or need accommodation, etc. Any information you need to know, here is your chance to ask for it.

 One thing you should consider is that your wedding invitation and RSVP card has the same tone.
 Having your invitation be very formal, but the RSVP have a more comedy aspect can send mixed signals about the theme of the night.
 You want people to know how traditional or casual this occasion will be right from the start!
 This will influence their choice of dress, gift etc.

 Make it easy

 You need to make it easy for your guests to respond, the easier you make it the faster they will respond and the sooner you can start planning the details!
-Asking them to send back to RSVP card is probably the most difficult way for them to respond.
-Plus imagine of one got lost in the mail!
-Provide a number or email for them to get back to you at.
-P.s if you consider yourself a little forgetful then make sure you specify that in person RSVP’s will not be accepted.
+Asking them to send back to RSVP card is probably the most difficult way for them to respond, but the most common.
+Its great to have hard copies of your RSVP’s but imagine if one got lost in the mail!
+Provide a number or email for them to get back to you as well to cover all bases.

 Take notice of the notice

 Think carefully about how much notice you need.
 Somewhere between 4-6 weeks is a reasonable request!
 Consider if you are having a destination wedding or looking to book a highly sought after venue for the reception.
 If you are then you may need to know even longer in advance!